College Factual by our College Data Analytics Team

 If you plan on majoring in film, video & photographic arts, you won't be alone since the degree program is ranked #62 in the country in terms of popularity.
 As a result, there are many college that offer the degree, making your choice of school a hard one.

-College Factual reviewed 6 schools in Indiana to determine which ones were the best for degree seekers in the field of film, video & photographic arts.
-When you put them all together, these colleges and universities awarded 78 degrees in film, video & photographic arts during the 2020-2021 academic year.
+For its 2025 ranking, College Factual looked at 3 schools in Indiana to determine which ones were the best for film, video & photographic arts students pursuing a degree.
+Combined, these schools handed out 104 degrees in film, video & photographic arts to qualified students.

 What's on this page: * Degree-Level Rankings